KudoKazuto06/KudoKazuto06/README.md

 - 🌱 I’m currently learning **springboot, AI**

+- 📜 I'm currently pursuing a degree **Honors of Computer Science - Artificial Intelligence, Minor in Statistics**

 - 👯 I’m looking to collaborate on **full-stack and research**

 - 💬 Ask me about **react**